 I’ve flown thousands of flights on over 200 different airlines across six continents.
 Never in my flying life, has anything happened like what happened today.
 On my flight from Newark to Fort Lauderdale aboard United Airlines, the cabin depressurized; the oxygen masks came down; and for about 10-12 minutes; I thought I might die.

 United 1601 started like any other flight and actually took off on time from Newark Airport; which rarely happens.
 The 737 took off and headed south.
 It was an 8:30am flight; which was to connect in Fort Lauderdale for North Eleuthra Island in the Bahamas.
-I feel asleep almost immediately after takeoff.
+I fell asleep almost immediately after takeoff.

 About 1:30 into the flight, I was woken up because my ears were popping badly.
 This never happens to me.
 I was half asleep and couldn’t understand what was happening.
 I was in the middle seat in economy plus and I looked at the woman to my right, Abby, and she felt the same thing.
 I was still confused.